 3. Conserve Water

-By reducing water consumption levels, a 400-bed hospital can save even $250,000 each year.
-This is a low hanging fruit as you can start saving immediately by fixing dripping faucets and toilet flushes, installing water meters, and eliminating leaks.
+By reducing water consumption levels, a 400-bed hospital can save $250,000 each year.
+This is low hanging fruit as you can start saving immediately by fixing dripping faucets and running toilets, installing water meters, and eliminating leaks.
 More long-term conservation opportunities include installing water-saving flush valves, motion-sensor appliances, or pressure-reducing valves.

 By reducing water consumption in your hospital, you can save up to $250,000 per year.